SaxonRah/DevPunk/ReadMe.txt

    - Every World BUT Tinting & Tile Lighting - has the ablity to click and emit particles from mouse click with gravity

-The goal of DevPunk is to use it as a prototyping tool to test new functionality for systems in other languages.
+The goal of DevPunk is a prototyping tool; to test new functionality for systems in other languages.
 DevPunk Is an attempt to combine alot of the flashpunk/punkui/ogmo level code / snippets from the fourms and blogs around the net into a gigantic lib to start from for noobies like myself. :]

+THIS CODE IS BASICALLY EVERYTHING FROM THE OLD FPFORUMS WRAPPED UP INTO A GIGANTIC PLAYABLE DEMO

-Sorry if there are deleted comments or some changed code in some files. - I have scripts that code format and sometimes it bugs out. if you know of a file thats been changed badly let me know This is not a final product im not responsible for damages ect..ect..
+Sorry if there are deleted comments or some changed code in some files. - I have scripts that code format and sometimes it EATS YOUR COMMENTS. if you know of a file thats been changed badly let me know This is not a final product im not responsible for damages ect..ect..
 I could careless about legal stuff, I'm not trying to make money or destroy your pc.
-I'm doing this as a side project so don't expect a whole lot.
+I'm doing this as a side project so don't expect a whole lot also.

 Thanks to everyone for FlashPunk, PunkUI, Ogmo Support, Bloom and Blur Punk, Splash & Code Snippets -- [will add more later] Credits